 One possible design for limit counters is to divide the limit of 10,000 by the number of threads, and give each thread a fixed pool of structures.
 For example, given 100 threads, each thread would manage its own pool of 100 structures.
 This approach is simple, and in some cases works well, but it does not handle the common case where a given structure is allocated by one thread and freed by another [MS93].
 On the one hand, if a given thread takes credit for any structures it frees, then the thread doing most of the allocating runs out of structures, while the threads doing most of the freeing have lots of credits that they cannot use.
-On the other hand, if freed structures are credited to the CPU that allocated them, it will be necessary for CPUs to manipulate each others' counters, which will require lots of expensive atomic instructions.
-Furthermore, because structures come in different sizes, rather than supporting inc_count() and dec_count() interfaces, we implement add_count() and sub_count() to allow variable-sized structures to be properly accounted for.
+On the other hand, if freed structures are credited to the CPU that allocated them, it will be necessary for CPUs to manipulate each others' counters, which will require expensive atomic instructions or other means of communicating between threads.2